 “But is there any point in brushing patchy stubble?”, I hear you ask.
 Particularly with longer stubble, this could be a revelation for you.
 Plus men who are well within the “short beard” range (absolutely no excuse for not doing this.

 Brushing the beard reduces patchiness in two ways:

 - It makes the beard neater and more uniform.
-Hair follicles that may have clumped together are separated, and those that are facing the wrong direction are turned.
+Hair that may have clumped together are separated, and those that are facing the wrong direction are turned.
 This results in a much more even-looking distribution.

 When choosing a beard brush it’s important to consider certain features.
 Wooden brushes (usually bamboo) are usually higher quality but aren’t water-resistant.
 On the other hand, plastic brushes can actually be used in the shower.